 We are collaborating with MSD International GmbH, or MSD, to evaluate AN0025, a small molecule prostaglandin E receptor 4 ("EP4") antagonist.
-It is currently being developed to modulate the tumor microenvironment in combination with Keytruda or pembrolizumab, in a Phase Ib clinical trial for the treatment of recurrent non-small cell lung cancer ("NSCLC") and urothelial cancer after anti-PD-1/PD-L1 treatments, recurrent triple-negative breast cancer ("TNBC"), microsatellite stable colorectal cancer ("MSS CRC") and cervical cancer after standard of care treatments in the U.S. and France.
+It is currently being developed to modulate the tumor microenvironment in combination with Keytruda or pembrolizumab, in a Phase Ib clinical trial for the treatment of recurrent non-small cell lung cancer ("NSCLC") and urothelial cancer after anti-PD-1/PD-L1 treatments, recurrent triple-negative breast cancer ("TNBC"), microsatellite stable colorectal cancer ("MSS CRC") and cervical cancer after standard of care treatments.
 In addition, a Phase I clinical trial has been initiated in collaboration with F. Hoffmann-La Roche Ltd or Roche for a combination therapy consisting of AN2025, AN0025, and Tecentriq or atezolizumab targeting a variety of PIK3CA mutant solid tumors.
 This triple combination is expected to target the PI3K mediated tumorigenesis while inhibiting the immunosuppressive tumor microenvironment through multiple non-overlapping mechanisms, leading to synergistic action for tumor regression.
-AN4005, which is currently being studied in a Phase I clinical trial in the U.S. and China, is an internally discovered oral small molecule PD-L1 inhibitor in development to induce and stabilize PD-L1 dimerization and thereby disrupt the interaction between PD-1 and PD-L1.
+AN4005, which is currently being studied in a Phase I clinical trial, is an internally discovered oral small molecule PD-L1 inhibitor in development to induce and stabilize PD-L1 dimerization and thereby disrupt the interaction between PD-1 and PD-L1.

-Additionally, we continue to advance four in-house preclinical programs which we believe have high global commercial viability.
+Additionally, we continue to advance four in-house preclinical programs considered to have high global commercial viability.
 We are performing investigational new drug ("IND") enabling studies for AN3025, an immune-stimulatory anti-tumor necrosis factor receptor 2 ("TNFR2") antibody, with a goal to submit an IND application in the second half of 2023.
-Our earlier preclinical candidates are: AN8025, a multifunctional antibody as T cell and antigen-presenting cell ("APC") modulator; AN1025, an oral small molecule degrader of $\beta$ -catenin; and AN6025, an oral small molecule hematopoietic progenitor kinase 1 ("HPK1") inhibitor.
-We anticipate submitting the IND for AN8025 in the first half of 2024.
+Our earlier preclinical candidates are: AN1025, an oral small molecule degrader of β -catenin; AN8025, a multifunctional antibody as T cell and antigen-presenting cell ("APC") modulator; and AN6025, an oral small molecule hematopoietic progenitor kinase 1 ("HPK1") inhibitor.
+We anticipate nominating preclinical candidates in the fourth quarter of 2022 for AN1025 and AN8025 and the second quarter of 2023 for AN6025.